Probabilistic Strichartz estimates in Schatten classes and their applications to the Hartree equation

 \section{Acknowledgments}

-The authors would like to express deepest gratitude toward advisors K. Nakanishi and N. Kishimoto for their valuable time and support.
+The authors would like to express their deepest gratitude to their advisors K. Nakanishi and N. Kishimoto for their valuable time and support.
 The first author was supported by JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2123.